Mardi: Overview

-Mardi is Melville's first purely fictional work.
-Although Melville and his publishers presented his first two books, Typee and Omoo, as nonfiction, enough critics were able to identify plagiarism in them (especially Typee) from other works, both fiction and nonfiction, that their veracity and Melville's integrity were always points of contention.
-As a preface to Mardi, Melville wrote somewhat ironically that his first two books were nonfiction but disbelieved; by the same pattern he hoped the fiction book would be accepted as fact.
+Mardi is Melville's first purely fictional work, which the Preface calls a "romance."
+Although Melville and his publishers presented his first two books, Typee and Omoo, as factual, the Preface to Mardi says that since these two "in many quarters, were received with incredulity, the thought occurred to me, of indeed writing a romance of Polynesian adventure."
+Melville went on somewhat ironically, that this was "to see whether, the fiction, might not, possibly be received as a verity."

-Much as did Typee and Omoo, Mardi details the travels of an American sailor who abandons a whaling vessel to explore the South Pacific.
+Much as did Typee and Omoo, Mardi recounts the travels of an American sailor who abandons a whaling vessel to explore the island of Mardi, in the South Pacific.
 Unlike the first two books, however, Mardi is highly philosophical and said to be the first work to show Melville's true potential.
-Although not as cohesive or lengthy as Moby-Dick, it is much longer than Typee and Omoo and has much more in common stylistically and thematically with Moby-Dick and other works of his maturity.
+Although not as cohesive or lengthy as Moby-Dick, it is much longer than Typee and Omoo and has much more in common stylistically and thematically with Moby-Dick and later works of his maturity.

-The tale begins as a fairly simple escape and survival narrative.
-It briefly becomes romance when the narrator falls in love with a mysterious woman he has questionably rescued from a difficult situation.
-After the woman mysteriously disappears, the novel presumably becomes a quest for her among the innumerable isles of the newly "discovered" archipelago of Mardi, isles with many different symbolic and allegorical meanings.
-As the main characters continue their search for the woman, the novel switches again, now focusing on more than travelogue-style reporting of the sights, sounds, tastes, and smells to be experienced in Mardi.
-The social conventions, political structures, religious practices, odd histories, and other aspects of each isle and its inhabitants spark philosophical discourses between four main characters, with two previously main characters no longer in the story and the narrator receding so far into the background that he does not even participate in the philosophical discussions.
+The tale begins as a fairly simple escape and survival narrative, then the narrator lands in Mardi and falls in love with a mysterious woman he has questionably rescued from a difficult situation.
+After the woman disappears, the story presumably becomes a quest for her among the innumerable isles of the newly "discovered" archipelago of Mardi, isles with many different symbolic and allegorical meanings.
+As the main characters continue their search for the woman, the novel switches to more than travelogue-style reporting of the sights, sounds, tastes, and smells to be experienced in Mardi.
+The social conventions, political structures, religious practices, odd histories, and other aspects of each isle and its inhabitants spark philosophical discourses between four main characters, with two previously main characters no longer in the story and the narrator recedes so far into the background that he does not even participate in the philosophical discussions.
 The quest for the woman continues but is barely mentioned, serving at least to get the main characters traveling through Mardi faster.